grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Sounds good.
 But I need to take a shit first.
 Where's the head on this boat?"

-"You haven't used the _Prospect's_ head yet?"
+"You haven't used the _Prospect_'s head yet?"

 "Naw.
 I prefer to waft my bum in the fortifying fresh air of the surface, if that's an option.
 But seeing as we're under right now..."